 Most of the safety professionals I know lose sleep about contractor safety.

 Why Do Contractors Cause Us To Toss and Turn?

 While one would think that keeping their employees safe was challenge enough to create insomnia, contractors present another confusing and complex layer of risk.

 Almost uniformly across the USA and Canada, employees are not permitted to sue their employer, except in extenuating and unusual circumstances, for workplace injuries or illnesses.
 (Workers’ Compensation insurance programs handle these claims.)

 However, contractors and subcontractors regularly can and do involve host facilities and construction management firms in lawsuits after workplace incidents.
 Just do a Google search on “construction accident lawyers” and take your pick from dozens of firms who specialize in just that, right in your neighborhood.

 Many of my safety colleagues and friends have been involved in such cases, particularly those in the construction industry, or on construction projects within their own plant.
-Some just when hiring contractors to perform projects at their facility.
+Some just when hiring contractors to perform routine maintenance work at their facility.